opentelekomcloud/docs-next/docs/best-practices/big-data-and-data-analysis/cloud-search-service/configure-css-slack-notifications.md

 ---

-## Step 8: Create a Monitor and Trigger
+## Creating a Monitor and a Trigger

 Example:
 - Monitor type: Query-level monitor